CompoNeRF: Text-guided Multi-object Compositional NeRF with Editable 3D Scene Layout: Experiments

 \subsection{Qualitative Comparison}

 In Fig.~\ref{fig:sota}, we conduct qualitative comparisons of 3D assets generated using our method against Latent-NeRF and SJC, all based on the same Stable Diffusion model.
 Our method exhibits a remarkable ability to generate complex 3D models from a wide array of multi-object text prompts, demonstrating \textbf{superior object identity accuracy} and \textbf{enhanced context relevance and richness} compared to its counterparts.
-In simplier Case 3, our CompoNeRF method adeptly generates two distinct objects: a red \emph{apple} and a yellow \emph{banana}.
+In simpler Case 1, our CompoNeRF method adeptly generates two distinct objects: a red \emph{apple} and a yellow \emph{banana}.
 In stark contrast, competing methods amalgamate the features of both fruits into a singular, indistinct object.
-Case 5, which is more intricate, showcases our method's capability to render a realistic scene encompassing accurately depicted objects.
-Conversely, other methods struggle to produce even recognizable objects in this scenario.
-Note that we cannot corroborate the outcomes from DreamFusion~\cite{poole2022dreamfusion} and Magic3D~\cite{lin2022magic3d}, as these models are predicated on closed-source diffusion models.
-Once these models are publicly available, integration with our CompoNeRF can further enhance their multi-object modeling capability.
+Case 2-4, which is more intricate, showcases the capability to render a realistic scene with accurately depicted objects.
+Conversely, our baselines struggle to produce even recognizable objects.